Fordi/how-to-c/how-to-c.md

 actual type you want inside your function, you save the users of your function from having to think about abstractions *inside* your own library.

-Some readers have pointed out alignment problems with this example, but we are accessing single byte elements of the input, so everything is fine.
-If instead we were casting the input to wider types, we would need to watch out for alignment issues.
-For a different write up dealing with cross-platform alignment issues, see [Unaligned Memory Access]. (reminder: this page of generic overview details isn't about cross-architecture intricacies of C, so external knowledge and experience is expected to fully use any examples provided.)
+Some readers have pointed out alignment problems with analogues to this example: while accessing a sequence of bytes, as we do here, is always safe, accessing wider types might not be; for a different write up dealing with cross-platform alignment issues, see [Unaligned Memory Access].

 ### Return Parameter Types